-You might have heard rumblings that a recession is looming.
-Recession.
 Just hearing that word can cause some people to clench their teeth, clutch their chest, and run to the bank.
 And with the impact of coronavirus being felt worldwide, you’ve probably heard rumblings to brace for a recession.

 Yes, it’s a good idea to be ready—always.
-But we’re here to tell you how you can be ready but not frantic.
+But we’re here to tell you how you can be prepared but not frantic.
 So, relax.
 You don’t need to build a bunker, you don’t need to stuff all your cash under your mattress, and you definitely don’t need to wear a tinfoil hat on your head.

 What Is a Recession?